h3abionet/TADA/README.md

 # ![kviljoen/16S-rDNA-dada2-pipeline](/assets/cbio_logo.png)

 # 16S rRNA gene amplicon sequencing pipeline using DADA2, implemented in Nextflow

 A dada2-based workflow using the Nextflow workflow manager.
 The basic pipeline is currently implemented, including some basic read-tracking.
 This pipeline is adapted from https://github.com/HPCBio/dada2-Nextflow for implementation on the UCT high-performance compute cluster

 ## Basic usage:

     This pipeline can be run specifying parameters in a config file or with command line flags.

     The typical example for running the pipeline with command line flags is as follows: nextflow run uct-cbio/16S-rDNA-dada2-pipeline --reads '*_R{1,2}.fastq.gz' --trimFor 24 --trimRev 25 --reference 'gg_13_8_train_set_97.fa.gz' -profile uct_hex

     The typical command for running the pipeline with your own config (instead of command line flags) is as follows: nextflow run uct-cbio/16S-rDNA-dada2-pipeline -c dada2_user_input.config -profile uct_hex
     where:
     dada2_user_input.config is the configuration file (see example 'dada2_user_input.config')
     NB: -profile uct_hex still needs to be specified from the command line

     To override existing values from the command line, please type these parameters:

     Mandatory arguments:
       --reads                       Path to input data (must be surrounded with quotes) -profile                      Hardware config to use.
 Currently profile available for UCT's HPC 'uct_hex' - create your own if necessary
-      --trimFor                     integer. headcrop of read1 (set 0 if no trimming is needed) --trimRev                     integer. headcrop of read2 (set 0 if no trimming is needed) --reference                   Path to taxonomic database to be used for annotation (e.g. gg_13_8_train_set_97.fa.gz) --amplicon		    Type of analysis (16S or ITS).
+      --trimFor                     integer. headcrop of read1 (set 0 if no trimming is needed) --trimRev                     integer. headcrop of read2 (set 0 if no trimming is needed) --reference                   Path to taxonomic database to be used for annotation (e.g. gg_13_8_train_set_97.fa.gz) --amplicon		                Type of analysis (16S or ITS)

     All available read preparation parameters:
       --trimFor                     integer. headcrop of read1
       --trimRev                     integer. headcrop of read2